-The NISP Study, which was conducted from 1992 to 2010, is a national study of infant care practices and dissemination of infant sleep position recommendations, funded under cooperative agreement with NICHD.
+The NISP Study, now complete, was conducted from 1992 to 2010 to study infant care practices and dissemination of infant sleep position recommendations, funded under cooperative agreement with NICHD.

 Previous studies demonstrated strong associations between the prone sleep position (on the stomach) and sudden infant death syndrome (SIDS).
 To evaluate changes in infant sleep position following the release of infant sleep position recommendations by the American Academy of Pediatrics in 1992, and those released since then, the NISP Study examined factors that affect infant sleep-position choices made by caregivers.